Toggle menu

 Grants and funding

-Here you can report any concerns you have around damp, mould or condensation in your home.
+Here you can report any concerns you have around damp, mould and any other repair issue you have in your home.

 Please provide photographic evidence where possible as this will help our team to triage your request more efficiently.

-When completing the form it is very important you provide as much information as possible as this will help our trained Officers provide you with the right support.
+When completing the report a disrepair form, it is very important you provide as much information as possible as this will help us provide you with the right support from the offset.

 Share this page